-As DDM outsources the collections process it can select a collection agency suitable for collection of a particular asset, whilst partially in-sourcing the collection for larger corporate secured receivables.
+As DDM partially outsources the collections process it can select a collection agency suitable for collection of a particular asset.
+Servicing the collection for larger corporate secured receivables in-house, whilst also gradually providing third party work out servicing and adjacent professional services will enable DDM to actively network with vendors and work out specialists.
 Stemming from its geographic focus on Southern, Central and Eastern Europe and early presence in some of these markets, DDM has strong relationships with top collectors in its markets and knows their relative strengths.
 Examples of selection criteria of a debt collector include size, age, type and geography of the acquired asset portfolio.